 2. Interreg Reporters help disseminate information on the benefits of territorial integration on the ground, through reporting successful on Interreg projects realised in a specific region.
 Interreg Reporters are therefore deployed either in the offices of the Interreg Managing Authorities and/or the Interreg Joint Secretariats.

-Candidates from Switzerland, some countries members of the European Economic Area (EEA), namely Norway, Liechtenstein, Iceland, and some countries involved in Pre-Accession Assistance Cross-border Co-operation Programmes (IPA-CBC), namely Serbia, the former Yugoslav Republic of Macedonia, Bosnia and Herzegovina, Montenegro, Albania, and Turkey, can participate.
+-some countries involved in Pre-Accession Assistance Cross-border Co-operation Programmes (IPA-CBC): Serbia, North Macedonia, Bosnia and Herzegovina, Montenegro, Albania, and Turkey;